extrawurst/extrawurst.github.io/_posts/2019-12-12-alexa-skill-toast.md

 Why did I feel the urge to look into go?
 Because I like to keep up to date with the latest programming lanuages and developments.

+One other reason why go this time was: **AWS lambda support** - out of a bunch of scripting/VM based languages go was the only system programming language that is natively supported.
+Alexa Skills are best developed on lambda and since I was fed up using JS it was go this time.

 go is a tool in a toolbox, this particular one is trying to be a system programming language (no VM) and be more modern than crusty old C/C++.
 Like any other tool it is solving a particular purpose. go's primary purpose is to be *modern* (having a GC and all) while still cater the needs of system developers (*runtime speed* and statically typed'ness) and still be attractive to script programmers (fast iteration - aka. *quick compilation*).
 On top of that go wants to simplify *concurrency* (dont date to call it [parallelism](https://www.youtube.com/watch?v=cN_DpYBzKso)) with build in support for coroutines (ahem I mean goroutines) and message passing using channels.